glebb/ilopisara/readme.txt

-Discord bot to fetch statistics for EA NHL 22
+Discord bot to fetch statistics for EA NHL
+Utilizes NHL api's (ONLINE) and local mongo db (DB) to preserve match history with stats.

 ----------